RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 ### Installing tools

-We could install tools directly in the virtual machine using the console in `virt-manager`, but to make this comfortably, we would need to enable support for the clip-board (to copy from the host and paste in the virtual machine).
-A more comfortable option, in my opinion, is to ssh from the host into the virtual machine.
+We could install tools directly in the virtual machines using the console provided by `virt-manager`, but to do this comfortably we would need to enable clipboard support (to copy commands from the host and paste them into the virtual machine).
+A more comfortable option, in my opinion, is to SSH from the host into the virtual machine.

-Obtain the IP address of the VM from within, using the console in `virt-manager`, to later SSH into the VM from a regular terminal.
+Obtain the IP address of the VM from within, using the console in `virt-manager`, to then SSH into the VM from a regular terminal.

 ```bash
 # on the vm…